contao/docs-archive/playground/custom-module/part2.md

 //...
 ```

 Notice that the semicolons are used to seperate the fieldsets.
 Also, you might notice a new legend element **:hide.** It forces a group to be collapsed by default.
-Simple yet usfeul.
+Simple yet useful.

 ##DCA Fields